 The raudkembingur is an abomination, and eating its inedible flesh is not only deadly but forbidden.
 Those desperate enough to try, came to discover that boiling its meat causes it to disappear from the pot.

-As with many mythical beast, the strength of this monster is often the only way to defeat it.
-As such, out at sea, the best hope of foiling a raudkembingur is the whale’s obsession for destruction.
-Because, once a boat escapes it, if it does not manages to destroy another within the same day, it will die of frustration.
+However, the whale’s single-minded obsession for destruction represents the best hope of foiling it for if a boat escapes it, and it does not manages to destroy another within the same day, it will die of frustration.

 Raudkembingurs will also overexert to death when pursuing prey.
 A boat captained by Eyvindur Jónsson off Fljót (northern Iceland) ran into a raudkembingur.
 Panicked, the crewmen rowed for land as fast as possible until they reached safety at the inlet of Saudanesvik.
 The sea then turned red as the raudkembingur inhaled its last breath.
 After the escape, the boat was nickname of Hafrenningur (Ocean Runner).